 The IRS previously completed its field examination of the Company's federal income tax returns for fiscal years 2008 through 2012 and proposed certain adjustments.
 As previously disclosed, the Company received Revenue Agent Reports from the IRS for fiscal years 2008 through 2009, proposing adjustments relating to transfer pricing with the Company's foreign subsidiaries and intercompany payable balances.
 The Company disagrees with the proposed adjustments and in September 2015, filed a protest with the IRS Appeals Office and received the IRS rebuttal in July 2016.
 The Company and the IRS Appeals Office did not reach a settlement on the disputed matters.
-On June 28, 2018, the IRS issued a statutory notice of deficiency with respect to the disputed matters for fiscal years 2008 through 2009, seeking to increase the Company's U.S. taxable income by an amount that would result in additional federal tax through fiscal year 2009 totaling approximately \$516 million, subject to interest.
+On June 28, 2018, the IRS issued a statutory notice of deficiency with respect to the disputed matters for fiscal years 2008 through 2009, seeking to increase the Company's U.S. taxable income by an amount that would result in additional federal tax through fiscal year 2009 totaling approximately \$516 million, subject to interest and penalties.
 The Company filed a petition with the U.S. Tax Court in September 2018.
-On December 10, 2018, the IRS issued a statutory notice of deficiency with respect to fiscal years 2010 through 2012, seeking to increase the Company's U.S. taxable income by an amount that would result in additional federal tax for fiscal years 2010 through 2012 totaling approximately \$549 million, subject to interest.
+On December 10, 2018, the IRS issued a statutory notice of deficiency with respect to fiscal years 2010 through 2012, seeking to increase the Company's U.S. taxable income by an amount that would result in additional federal tax for fiscal years 2010 through 2012 totaling approximately \$549 million, subject to interest and penalties.
 Approximately \$535 million of the total additional federal tax for fiscal years 2010 through 2012 relates to proposed adjustments for transfer pricing with the Company's foreign subsidiaries, intercompany payable balances and the utilization of certain tax attributes.
 The Company filed a petition with the U.S. Tax Court in March 2019.
-The U.S. Tax Court consolidated the case for fiscal years 2008 through 2009 with the case for fiscal years 2010 through 2012.
-The Company believes that its tax positions are properly supported and will vigorously contest the position taken by the IRS.
+The U.S. Tax Court consolidated the case for fiscal years 2010 through 2012.
+On May 4, 2020, the IRS filed with the U.S. Tax Court Amendments to Answer to assert penalties totaling \$340 million on the proposed adjustments relating to transfer pricing with respect to fiscal years 2008 through

 The Company believes that adequate provision has been made for any adjustments that may result from tax examinations.
 However, the outcome of tax examinations cannot be predicted with certainty.
 If any issues addressed in the Company's tax examinations are resolved in a manner not consistent with management's expectations, the Company could be required to adjust its provision for income taxes in the period such resolution occurs.
-As of January 3, 2020, it was not possible to estimate the amount of change, if any, in the unrecognized tax benefits that is reasonably possible within the next twelve months.
+As of April 3, 2020, it was not possible to estimate the amount of change, if any, in the unrecognized tax benefits that is reasonably possible within the next twelve months.
 Any significant change in the amount of the Company's liability for unrecognized tax benefits would most likely result from additional information or settlements relating to the examination of the Company's tax returns.

-As of January 3, 2020, the liability for unrecognized tax benefits (excluding accrued interest and penalties) was approximately \$696 million.
-Accrued interest and penalties related to unrecognized tax benefits as of January 3, 2020 was approximately \$131 million.
-Of these amounts, approximately \$708 million could result in potential cash payments.
+As of April 3, 2020, the liability for unrecognized tax benefits (excluding accrued interest and penalties) was approximately \$710 million.
+Accrued interest and penalties related to unrecognized tax benefits as of April 3, 2020 was approximately \$136 million.
+Of these amounts, approximately \$716 million could result in potential cash payments.
 The Company is not able to provide a reasonable estimate of the timing of future tax payments related to these obligations.